malmgrenola/square-circles/README.md

 #### Viewing and Navigation goals

 1. As a customer, I want to be able to view and list all products so that I can decide what to purchase.
-2. As an customer, I want to be able to view the totals of my purchases at anytime so that I can spend a little more without over budget.
+2. As an customer, I want to be able to view the totals of my purchases so that I can spend a little more without over budget.
 3. As a site user, I want to come in direct contact so I can ask any questions.
-4. As a site user, I want to see how the facilities looks, so I can decide if it is what Im looking to purchase.
-5. As a site user, I want to get in contact with site owners, so I can get help if needed.
-6. As a site user, I want to get an error message if the url is wrong, so I know that the page does not exists.
+4. As a site user, I want to get an error message if the url is wrong, so I know that the page does not exists.
-7. As a site user, I want to see the current weather so I know if I need to wear full jacket or shorts when visiting.
+5. As a site user, I want to see the current weather so I know if I need to wear full jacket or shorts when visiting.
-8. As a site user, I want to use a interactive map, so I can get an overview of the different pitches type.
+6. As a site user, I want to use a interactive map, so I can get an overview of the different pitches type.

 #### Registration and user accounts goals